TomiIsojarvi/CO2-Finland/README.md

 You can search data using either Quick Search or Advanced Search:
 #### Quick Search
 <img src="Doc/quick_search.png" alt="Tooltip" style="width:200px;"/>
+Quick Search is a simple search to show latest data from one hour up to three months ago.
+#### Advanced Search

 ## How to build
 ### Install Flutter